 ISSUE: Three percent across the board increase for KPERS retirees.
-Ongoing annual increase at three percent level or tied to Consumer Price Index.
+An ongoing annual increase at three percent level or tied to the Consumer Price Index.

 1) Review the “ Kansas Retired Public Employees Executive Summary”.

-2) Reminder: You are no longer a retired educator, retired fire fighter, retired judge, retired police officer, etc., you are a Retired Public Employee of Kansas .
-The Coalition of Kansas Public Retirees represents 38 organizations which contributed to KPERS.
+2) Reminder: You are no longer a retired educator, retired firefighter, retired judge, retired police officer, etc., you are a Retired Public Employee of Kansas.
+The Coalition of Kansas Public Retirees represents 40 organizations which contributed to KPERS.
 With unity in numbers, our strength is representing more than 70,000 Kansans.
 When visiting a legislator, don’t hesitate to take one or two retired public employees with you.

 3) Myth: Other groups within the coalition have received increased benefits through KPERS.
 No individual organization within KPERS has received compounded increases since 1993 and 1998.
 In 1993, the increase was the result of a formula change; 1998 was a three percent Cost of Living Adjustment (COLA).
 The other obvious argument will be that they cannot afford a COLA at this time.
 We would remind you that this argument is used year in and year out by all of the parties involved, Executive and Legislative.
 The money for a COLA is not a question of the availability of resources, it is a question of priorities, i.e., do they wish to provide for retired Kansas workers?